-Jacques Vert is a major national retailer of ladies’ high street fashion with its distribution centres based in Seaham and Bowburn, Co Durham.
-To take advantage of the increase in internet sales Jacques Vert consolidated their operation into one efficient distribution centre in Bowburn.
+Jacques Vert is a major national retailer of ladies’ high street fashion with its distribution centers based in Seaham and Bowburn, Co Durham.
+To take advantage of the increase in internet sales Jacques Vert consolidated their operation into one efficient distribution center in Bowburn.

-Not only did this reduce overheads, it also gave Jacques Vert the opportunity to modernise their warehousing.
+Not only did this reduce overheads, it also gave Jacques Vert the opportunity to modernize their warehousing.

 Appointing Storage Concepts to handle the entire operation proved a wise decision on Jacques Vert’s part.